TRAUMA Beograd

 The project that draws inspiration from Heracleum Sphondylium.
 Two of many invasive species that threaten the balance of the European ecosystem.
 Specifically, Natalia focuses on the appearance of Heracleum commonly called Giant Hogweed which is an impressive-looking plant yet potentially toxic as its sap can cause photodermatitis or photosensitivity.

 The choice to deal with these plants was coincidentally organic as we have both seen these plants in Europe, Austria and in the Russian steppe respectively.
 Upbringing of these alien species and their biological kineses highlights accidental but intriguing historical parallels and reflects the current geopolitical state on a global scale.
+The purpose of the work is to open a dialogue for urgency, exercise criticism, and question legitimacy, power, and conquest/intrusion while simultaneously allowing issues of identity and immigration to preserve.

 Photography 2021